2 Willow Road: Today

 Goldfinger himself designed much of the furniture in No. 2, and the house also contains a significant collection of 20th-century art by Bridget Riley, Prunella Clough, Marcel Duchamp, Eduardo Paolozzi, Henry Moore and Max Ernst.

 Nos.
 1 and 3 remain private homes.

+In popular culture

+Restoration of an artwork from the house featured in Series 3, Episode 5 of the BBC TV series, Hidden Treasures of the National Trust.